scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **Note:** The Control-Plane Internet-Draft is available here: {{I-D.scion-cp}}.

 ## Path Initialization and Packet Processing {#packet-verif}

 As is described in [](#format), the path header of the data-plane packets only contains a sequence of info fields and hop fields without any additional data from the corresponding PCBs.
 Also, the SCION path does not contain any AS numbers (except for the source and destination ASes), and there is no field explicitly defining the type of each segment (up, core, or down).
 This chapter describes the required steps for the source endpoint and each SCION router to ensure that a data packet only traverses authorized segments.
-The chapter first specifies the initialization of a path at the source endpoint, followed by the steps that must be performed by the SCION routers when a data-plane packet traverses an AS on its way to the destination.
+The chapter first specifies the initialization of a path at the source endpoint, followed by the steps that the SCION routers needs to perform when a data-plane packet traverses an AS on its way to the destination.

 ### Initialization at Source Endpoint

-The source endpoint must initialize a path correctly for the SCION routers to be able to verify the hop fields in the data plane.
-To this end, the source endpoint must perform the following steps:
+The source endpoint needs to initialize a path correctly for the SCION routers to be able to verify the hop fields in the data plane.
+To this end, the source endpoint MUST perform the following steps:

 1. Combine the preferred end-to-end path from the path segments obtained during path lookup.
 2. Extract the info fields and hop fields from the different path segments that together build the end-to-end path to the destination endpoint.
 Then insert the relevant information from the path segments' info and hop fields into the corresponding `InfoFields` and `Hopfields`, respectively, in the data packet header.
 3. Each 8-byte info field `InfoField` in the packet header contains the updatable `Acc` field as well as a Peering flag `P` and a Construction Direction flag `C` (see also [](#inffield)).
-As a next step in the path initialization process, the source must correctly set the flags and the `Acc` field of all `InfoFields` included in the path, according to the following rules:
+As a next step in the path initialization process, the source MUST correctly set the flags and the `Acc` field of all `InfoFields` included in the path, according to the following rules:

-   **Note:** As already stated above, the type of segment is not visible directly in the forwarding path but must be inferred from flags and other information.
+   **Note:** As already stated above, the type of segment is not visible directly in the forwarding path but can be inferred from flags and other information.
 See also [](#process-router).

-   - The Construction Direction flag `C` must be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core-segments.
-It must be set to "0" for up-path segments and "reversed" core-segments.
+   - The Construction Direction flag `C` MUST be set to "1" whenever the corresponding segment is traversed in construction direction, i.e., for down-path segments and potentially for core-segments.
+It MUST be set to "0" for up-path segments and "reversed" core-segments.
-   - The Peering flag `P` must be set to "1" for up- and down-segments if, and only if, the path contains a peering hop field.
+   - The Peering flag `P` MUST be set to "1" for up- and down-segments if, and only if, the path contains a peering hop field.
    - The field `Acc` field is an updatable field.
 It is used to compute the MAC over the current hop field.
 The value of the field `Acc` field corresponds to the value of the Accumulator Acc<sub>i</sub> for AS<sub>i</sub>.
 It is initialized based on the location of the sender in relation to path construction.

    The following `InfoField` settings are possible, based on the following possible use cases: